Eileen Brennan: Later roles

 Brennan guest-starred on two Murder, She Wrote episodes, "Old Habits Die Hard" (1987) and "Dear Deadly" (1994), and in 1987, she also appeared in the Magnum, P.I. episode "The Love That Lies".
-In the 1990s, she appeared in Stella with Bette Midler, Bogdanovich's Texasville (the sequel to The Last Picture Show), and Reckless.
+Other guest appearances included Newhart, Thirtysomething, Home Improvement, Walker, Texas Ranger and ER, the first two of which she received an Emmy nomination.
+In the 1990s, she appeared in Stella (1990) with Bette Midler, Bogdanovich's Texasville (1990, the sequel to The Last Picture Show), and Reckless (1995).
 She had a recurring role on the sitcom Blossom as the neighbor/confidante of the title character.
 She also appeared opposite Vincent D'Onofrio in a segment of Boys Life 2, an anthology film about gay men in America.

 In 2001, she made a brief appearance in the horror movie Jeepers Creepers, and the following year starred in the dark comedy film Comic Book Villains, with DJ Qualls.
 In recent years, Brennan had guest-starred in television, including recurring roles as the nosy Mrs. Bink on 7th Heaven and as gruff-acting coach Zandra on Will & Grace.
 In 2003, director Shawn Levy cast her in a cameo role of a babysitter to Steve Martin and Bonnie Hunt's children in an updated remake of Cheaper by the Dozen.
 Levy was inspired to cast Brennan after seeing Private Benjamin on television.
 However, Brennan's cameo was deleted from the actual cut of the movie.
 Nonetheless, she did receive credit for her role on the deleted scenes special feature of the film's DVD.
 In 2004, she appeared in the horror film The Hollow as Joan Van Etten.
 That same year, Brennan was nominated for an Emmy for her performance as Zandra, Jack McFarland's caustic drama teacher, on Will & Grace.

 Personal life

 From 1968 to 1974, Brennan was married to British poet and photographer David John Lampson, with whom she had two sons: Patrick, a former basketball player turned actor, and Sam, a singer.

 In 1982, Brennan was hit by a passing car in Venice Beach while leaving a restaurant with Goldie Hawn and suffered massive injuries.
-She took three years off work to recover and had to overcome a subsequent addiction to painkillers.
+She took two years off work to recover and had to overcome a subsequent addiction to painkillers.
 She also fell from the stage in 1989 during a production of Annie, breaking a leg.
 The following year, she was diagnosed with breast cancer, for which she was successfully treated.

 Death

-Brennan died at her home in Burbank, California, on July 28, 2013, of bladder cancer.
-She was 80.
+Brennan died at her home in Burbank, California, on July 28, 2013, of bladder cancer, aged 80.
 Her Private Benjamin co-star Goldie Hawn said she was a "brilliant comedian, a powerful dramatic actress and had the voice of an angel".
 Actor, writer and director Michael McKean, Brennan's co-star in Clue, called Brennan "a brilliant actress, a tough and tender woman and a comic angel".